manubb/barbiche/README.md

 ## Browser support

-Barbiche requires support of `<template>` tag, `Array.from` static method and some DOM convenience methods (currently `childNode.before`, `childNode.after`, `childNode.replaceWith`, `childNode.remove` and `element.classList` api).
+Barbiche requires support of `<template>` tag, `Array.from` static method and some DOM convenience methods (currently `childNode.before`, `childNode.after`, `childNode.replaceWith`, `childNode.remove` and `element.classList` API).
 Early but not so simple tests show that properly polyfilled, Barbiche can be used with:

 * Chrome >= 15 (no test with previous releases)
 * Firefox >= 20